Emergent Trion-Phonon Coupling in Atomically-Reconstructed MoSe$_2$-WSe$_2$ Heterobilayers

 Strong resonance with the HX$^-$ is achieved in the range of laser energies of the orange spectra in Fig.\,\ref{Fig2}a.
 In the low-energy regions of these spectra, a resonant Raman excitation with an energy of about 22 cm$^{-1}$ is observed, which is highlighted by an orange background color.
 We will verify below that this is a hybrid shear mode, HSM, of the heterobilayer, where the MoSe$_2$ HX$^-$ couples to the SM of the heterobilayer.
 Also in this laser-energy range, a signal increase towards zero Raman shift due to RF can be recognized.
-We have measured very similar spectra also for H-type samples (see Fig.~S1 of the Supplemental Material \cite{SupplMat}).
+We have measured very similar spectra also for H-type samples (see Fig.~S1 of the Supplemental Material \cite{SupplMat} ).
 For direct comparison, low-frequency Raman spectra, taken in resonance with the HX$^-$ of two R-type (samples A and B) and two H-type (samples C and D) heterobilayers are shown in Fig.~\ref{Fig2}b.
-We find a weaker resonance at the energy of the HX$^-$ of the WSe$_2$ layer.
+We find a by about a factor of 4.5 weaker resonance at the energy of the HX$^-$ of the WSe$_2$ layer (see Fig.~\ref{Fig2}b).
 Corresponding Raman spectra for samples A and D are displayed in the upper part of Fig.~\ref{Fig2}b.
-Note the multiplication factor of 4.5.
 The RF background has been substracted from these spectra.
 A spectrum of the uncoupled SM, recorded with a 532-nm laser line on an H-type sample, is displayed at the bottom of Fig.~\ref{Fig2}b.
 Inspection of the spectra in Fig.~\ref{Fig2}b reveals that the maxima of the HSM are shifted by a few cm$^{-1}$ to higher, or to lower energies with respect to the nonresonant SM, for the MoSe$_2$ or the WSe$_2$ HX$^-$ resonances, respectively.
 The HSM has a characteristic asymmetric lineshape with a more pronounced high-energy flank for the H-type samples.
+We anticipate that the asymmetric lineshape is due to a recoil effect on the remaining electron after recombination of the HX$^-$, very similar to the reports in Ref.~\onlinecite{Zipfel2022} for charged excitons in MoSe$_2$ monolayers.
+Via the recoil effect, also the peculiar $k$ dependence of the electron-SM coupling strength in the vicinity of the Q valley, as obvious from Fig.~\ref{Fig3}c, may contribute to the asymmetry of the lineshape.
+However, a detailed theoretical treatment of the lineshape is beyond the scope of this work.
 All HSM have a much larger linewidth than the nonresonant SM.
 Furthermore, even a tiny shift of $\sim 1$ cm$^{-1}$ is found for the HSM mode energies between H-type and R-type heterobilayers in Fig.~\ref{Fig2}b, indicated by black dashed lines.
-Qualitatively, this is similar to the shift of the nonresonantly excited SM at room temperature for the same samples, reported in Ref.~\cite{Holler2020}.
+Qualitatively, this is similar to the shift of the nonresonantly excited SM at room temperature for the same samples, reported in Ref.~\onlinecite{Holler2020}.
 Concerning polarization selection rules, there is, however, a distinct difference.
 The HSM is observed for parallel polarizations of incident and scattered light, only (see Fig.~S2 of the Supplemental Material \cite{SupplMat}), while the nonresonant SM is allowed for both, parallel and perpendicular linear polarizations \cite{Plechinger12}.
-Obviously, the resonantly excited HSM adopts the polarization of the HX$^-$.
+Obviously, the HSM adopts the linear polarization of the resonantly excited HX$^-$.